-How does plastic get into the sea and how to avoid it?
+How does plastic get into the sea?

 Where does the plastic come from that inundates our oceans?